flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 Mordu's Legion
 --------------
-As with most primarily Caldari organizations, the roots of [Mordu's Legion](http://wiki.eveonline.com/en/wiki/Mordu%27s_Legion) can be traced back to the Gallente-Caldari War.
+As with many primarily Caldari organizations, the roots of [Mordu's Legion](http://wiki.eveonline.com/en/wiki/Mordu%27s_Legion) can be traced back to the Gallente-Caldari War.
 As I have discussed already, there was a sizeable fraction of Intaki who [sympathized with the